overtimepog/Chattastic/README.md

 # Chattastic

 ## Introduction
 Chattastic is an innovative tool designed for Twitch streamers and moderators.
-It enhances interaction with viewers through features like Text-to-Speech (TTS) for messages, random viewer selection, and audio visualization.
+It enhances interaction with viewers through features like Text-to-Speech (TTS) for messages, and random viewer selection.
 Built using Python, it integrates Twitch API for authentication and viewer interaction, and DearPyGui for a user-friendly graphical interface.

 ## Features
 - **Twitch Authentication:** Secure login using Twitch credentials.